Warnings for ice covers the region as Shropshire residents urged to take care following Storm Goretti snowfall

-Ice warning in force as Shropshire residents urged to take care following Storm Goretti snowfall
+Ice warning in place as Shropshire residents urged to take care following Storm Goretti snowfall

 Shropshire residents have been urged to be cautious with a yellow weather warning for ice covering the region following widespread snowfall from Storm Goretti.